![]() www.cahighways.org |

 September 2010.

-between Hageman Road and West Butte Road, consisting of reconstructed and
+Road and West Butte Road, consisting of reconstructed and relocated

-the County of Fresno, from North Winery Avenue to Sunnyside Avenue, consisting
+Fresno, from North Winery Avenue to Sunnyside Avenue, consisting of

 cul-de-sacs.